royashbrook/royashbrook.github.io/_posts/2010-06-02-how-to-setup-blogging-to-subtext-from-word2007.md

 title: How to setup blogging to subtext from word2007
 ---

-Specifically, how to set this up for OUR blog =P Thanks to Dennis and this article for the info.
+Specifically, how to set this up for OUR blog 😛 Thanks to Dennis and this article for the info.
 These are steps for someone that doesn't already have a blog setup in word 2007.
 I will assume if you do, you already know enough and the settings/info from this will be enough.

 1. Click new document and choose 'Blog Post'.
 The following screen will come up.
 Click 'Register Now'.
 ![img](http://www.drowningintechnicaldebt.com/images/www_drowningintechnicaldebt_com/royashbrook/060210_1456_Howtosetupb1.png)